-The stiffness occurred in the very small arteries led to High Blood Pressure.
-Low salt diet, stress management, regular exercise and weight control are the measures that can control High Blood Pressure.
-If your BP is not controlled by these measures, doctor may prescribe you with necessary medications.
+The stiffness that occurred in the very small arteries led to High Blood Pressure.
+A low salt diet, stress management, regular exercise and weight control are the measures that can control High Blood Pressure.
+If your BP is not controlled by these measures, the doctor may prescribe you with necessary medications.

-It is a type of fat substance produced in a human liver.
-There are two types of this fat- saturated and unsaturated.
-Butter, Ghee, red meat and coconut oil contain unsaturated fat which is harmful for the body.
+It is a type of fat substance produced in the human liver.
+There are two types of this fat-saturated and unsaturated.
+Butter, Ghee, red meat and coconut oil contain unsaturated fat which is harmful to the body.

 Atherosclerosis is a medical condition wherein cholesterol along with calcium and blood clot gets deposited in the arteries and creates stiffness.

-Clogged arteries refer to a medical condition wherein the calcium deposits, fats, salt and fibrin accumulates within the walls of the artery.
-The clogged arteries put a person at risk of heart attack.
+Clogged arteries refer to a medical condition wherein the calcium deposits, fats, salt and fibrin accumulate within the walls of the artery.
+The clogged arteries put a person at risk of a heart attack.
 The other treatments available besides Bypass Surgery are Angioplasty and Stent.

 Angina refers to the chest pain which occurs in the area of your heart muscle due to the shortage of oxygen.
 Angina has two forms: Stable Angina and Unstable Angina.
 While Stable angina takes place in the case of bodily exertion and decreased flow of oxygen in the heart, unstable angina is the same case but is not relieved by rest.
 A heart attack, also known as a myocardial infarction, occurs due to the blockage in the heart muscle, preventing it from oxygen and blood inflow.

-Cardiac rehabilitation program is a medically supervised program that helps in the improvement of health and well being of people suffering from different kind of heart problems.
+The cardiac rehabilitation program is a medically supervised program that helps in the improvement of the health and well-being of people suffering from different kinds of heart problems.

 It is an electronic device that helps to normalize your heartbeat and produce electric pulses to speed your heart rate.